-Women’s Wear Daily reported recently the Michael Kors’ recent victory in court over several internet websites.
-This victory brought the Kors’ camp $2.4M in damages over 35 websites including, MichaelKors-Outlet.net, CheapMichaelKorsOutlet.com and MichaelKorsSale.com, all of which sold handbags, shoes, wallets, belts, eyewear, watches and jewelry bearing the brand’s trademarks.
+Women’s Wear Daily reported Michael Kors’ recent legal victory over several internet websites purported to sell counterfeit Kors apparel.
+This victory brought the Kors’ camp $2.4M in damages from 35 websites including, MichaelKors-Outlet.net, CheapMichaelKorsOutlet.com and MichaelKorsSale.com, all of which sold handbags, shoes, wallets, belts, eyewear, watches and jewelry bearing the brand’s trademarks.
 The “merchandise” was offered for sale at comparable price points to authentic Kors products.
 While this victory is fairly small, monetarily, it is another drop in an increasingly smaller bucket for brands, specifically fashion brands, who are targeting illegal counterfeit sites.

 Brands are casting their nets wider than the traditional “Whac-A-Mole” technique of suing individual hosts of illegal websites, only to find themselves in the throws of lengthy litigation, while even more counterfeit sites emerge in the time period.
 Now brands are implicating search engines such as Google and Yahoo and social media sites such as Facebook and Twitter.
 Additionally, payment service providers such as PayPal are thrown into that litigious pot in order for brands to collect damages from frozen assets of illegal transactions.
 In other words, these brands are taking increasing measures to protect their brands and to prevent “customer confusion,” a principle that Trademark law is essentially built upon.

-This case is one giant leap for anti-counterfeiting kind.
+This case is one small step for the Kors camp and one giant leap for anti-counterfeiting kind.

 For more information, please visit Women’s Wear Daily (subscription required).